brando90/brandomiranda/home.md

 # Bio #

 Brando Miranda is a current Ph.D.
-Student at [Stanford University](https://stanford.edu) under the supervision of [Professor Sanmi Koyejo](https://cs.stanford.edu/~sanmi/index.html) in the department of Computer Science.
+Student at [Stanford University](https://stanford.edu) under the supervision of [Professor Sanmi Koyejo](https://cs.stanford.edu/~sanmi/index.html) in the department of Computer Science at the [STAIR (Safe and Trustworthy AI) research group](https://cs.stanford.edu/~sanmi/index.html).
 Previously he has been a graduate student at [University of Illinois Urbana-Champaign](https://illinois.edu/), Research Assistant at MIT's
 [Center for Brain Minds and Machines (CBMM)](https://cbmm.mit.edu/), and a graduate student at the [Massachusetts Institute of Technology (MIT)](https://mit.edu/).
 Miranda's research interests lie in data-centric machine learning for foundation models,